 Essential oils have gone from being an obscure aspect of botany to an all round marketing ‘good thing’.
 Almost every product you buy from washing powder to shampoo trumpets that they contain essential oils.
 So much better, so much greener.
 As such they have been embraced by the environmental movement as the fragrance for your home made products, a staple in your medicine chest and the relaxant in your bath.

-I have been using them for years safe in the knowledge that they are a so eco friendly.
+I have been using them for years thinkin that they are a so eco friendly.
 But are they really?
 And are they even oils?

 What Are Essential Oils?

 They are not actually oils because they do not contain fatty acids.